joshbrew/BT832A_Zephyr/README.md

 Instructions:
 - [Install](https://nrfconnect.github.io/vscode-nrf-connect/) nRFConnect for VSCode
 - Open this repo in VSCode
+- In VSCode, in the nRFConnect extension under the APPLICATIONS tab, select the "Add Build Configuration" button to the right of the repo name, BT832_Zephyr.
+Select the correct board, nrf52840dk_nrf52840, and click Build Configuration.
 - Connect the nRF52-dk via usb
-- In VSCode, in the nRFConnect extension under the action tab, select "Flash" to build and flash the code
+- In VSCode, in the nRFConnect extension under the ACTIONS tab, select "Flash" to build and flash the code

 You may need to manually install gnu-arm-embedded software.